A die may look like a simple blade layout, but it controls how the product folds, separates, peels and runs on the machine.

 The right die depends on machine type, substrate, expected quantity and acceptable tolerance.
 The cheapest die may look attractive at first but can create waste during production.

-That is why a quote should discuss not only the drawing, but also how the die will run.
+That is why the quote discussion covers not only the drawing, but also how the die will run.